 I would be remiss, however, if I didn’t note that there is nothing in the compilation that even approaches the intellectual and visual graphic achievement of Jeremy Love in his gripping Bayou series with its interrogation of power and race relations in the American South.

-Comics can be subversive and worldview-shattering, serving as remarkably effective exposés of injustice, inequality, and socially dominant myths that could use upending.
+Comics and graphic novels can be subversive and worldview-shattering, serving as remarkably effective exposés of injustice, inequality, and socially dominant myths that could use upending.
 Or, they can merely delight with the glimpse they provide at the possibilities of vivid imaginations.
 This collection falls into the latter category.

 Rating: I’m not rating this, because I’m still not a graphic novel aficionado, preferring my retellings to be in the form of long, involved narratives.
 But I can appreciate all the skill and imagination that went into this book, and think it would make a fantastic gift for fans of the genre!